 Can Landlords Deny Assistance Animals?

-Here are a few reasons a landlord could deny a tenant’s request for a an assistance animal or start the eviction process against the tenant based on the animal:
+Here are a few reasons a landlord could deny a tenant’s request for an assistance animal or start the eviction process against the tenant based on the animal:

 - The tenant is not legally disabled or cannot prove it in writing via a health care professional.